goodpixel/chunkr/README.md

 defmodule MyApp.PaginationPlanner do
   use Chunkr.PaginationPlanner

+  paginate_by :username do
+    sort :asc, as(:user).username
+  end

-  paginate_by :account_creation_date do
+  paginate_by :user_created_at do
     sort :desc, as(:user).inserted_at
+    sort :asc, as(:user).id
   end

-  paginate_by :profile_name do
-    sort :asc, fragment("coalesce(?, 'zzzzzzzz')", as(:profile).username)
-    sort :asc, fragment("coalesce(?, 'zzzzzzzz')", as(:user).email_address)
-    sort :asc, as(:user).id, type: :binary_id
 end
-end
 ```

-The `Chunkr.PaginationPlanner.paginate_by/2`  macro sets up a named pagination strategy,
+The `Chunkr.PaginationPlanner.paginate_by/2`  macro sets up a named pagination strategy
+and automatically implements the necessary supporting functions for that strategy at compile time.

-and each call to `sort` establishes a field to sort by when using this strategy.
+Each call to `sort` establishes a field to sort by when using this strategy.
 Results
-will be ordered by the first specified `sort` clause, with the next clause acting as a
+will be ordered by the first specified `sort` clause, with each subsequent clause acting
-tie-breaker, and so on.
-Note that the final field provided _must_ be unique in order
+as a tie-breaker.
+The final sort field _must_ be unique.
-to provide consistent/deterministic results.
-Also note that we're coalescing values.
-Otherwise, any `NULL` values encountered while filtering against the cursor will simply
-be dropped and left out of the paginated result set (SQL cannot reasonably compare
-NULL to an actual value using operators like `<` and `>`, so it simply drops them).

-You'll notice that we must always use Ecto's `as` clause in order to identify where to find the
-field in question.
-This takes advantage of Ecto's [late bindings](https://hexdocs.pm/ecto/Ecto.Query.html#module-named-bindings)
-in referencing a query that is yet to be established (you can use many
-different queries with a single pagination strategy defined here so long as each query provides
-each of the referenced bindings).

-The result of registering these pagination strategies is that at compile time we automatically
-define functions necessary to take a query and extend it for the desired pagination strategy.
-This involves dynamically implementing a function to order the results, functions to filter
-results against any supplied cursor, and a function to automatically retrieve both the records
-themselves as well as all fields necessary to generate the required cursors.
+Setting up these pagination strategies enables you to call the paginate function—e.g.
+`paginate(some_query, :user_created_at, :desc, opts)` (using the sort direction of the first
+`sort` clause).
+However, you'll also be able to call
+`paginate(some_query, :user_created_at, :asc, opts)` and Chunkr will automatically invert all
+of the sort orders for you.
+You always call `paginate()` with the strategy name and the sort
+order of the first field, and the rest of the sort orders will flip as needed.

+See more docs in the `Chunkr.PaginationPlanner` module.

 ### 2. Add `chunkr` to your `Ecto.Repo`: